What is Localisation? And why is it important for my business?

 Localising a product or service may seem intimidating, but it doesn’t have to be.
 A full service language services provider (LSP) will manage everything from correct and culturally appropriate translation to functional quality assurance.

-Global Language Services have experience working with everything from small businesses to global brands such as the BBC and RBS, offering tailored translation and localised services to meet the specific needs of the client.
+If you believe you are a company that requires translation services, Global Language Services have experience working with everything from small businesses to global brands such as the BBC and RBS, offering tailored translation and localised services to meet the specific needs of the client.

 If your business operates in multiple countries, particularly with different languages, the importance of localisation cannot be understated.